Suvarna7/DynamoDB/README.md

 # dynamodb
-Repo holding php sscript for Dynamo table creation and the likes
+Repo holding php script for Dynamo table creation and the likes